bdsatish/hindu-calendar/README.md

 - `"Kesava"` for Kesava, Narayana, etc. which are the twelve names of Lord Vishnu.
 - `"Dhata"` for Dhātā, Aryamā, etc. which are the names of [twelve Ādityas](http://www.harekrsna.de/surya/12adityas.htm).
+- `"Baisakha"` as first month of new solar year, as in Bengal, Assam, Odisha, etc.

 Customize variable `hindu-calendar-month-type` to one of the above.